-For the last week of class, you will prepare a brief presentation (the equivalent of 5-8 minutes if it were to be given in person) on a fictional LGBTQ text that is delivered through visual and/or new media.
+For the last week of class, you will prepare a brief presentation (the equivalent of 5-8 minutes if it were to be given in person) on a fictional LGBTQ+ text that is delivered through audio-visual or new media.
 Your chosen text might be a film, TV series, music video, video game, social media site, or other form of digital media.
-You will be required to summarize the fictional text and how the general public has responded to it, explain its LGBTQ context, and show how our course has helped you to understand it.
-This presentation must be organized based on criteria appropriate for an evaluation of visual media: acting, graphics, sound, costuming, etc. You may show brief clips/images (such as a film trailer), but the presentation should be dominated by your analysis of the text.
+You will be required to summarize the fictional text and how the general public has responded to it, explain its LGBTQ+ context, and show how our course has helped you to understand it.
+However, this presentation must be organized based on criteria appropriate for an evaluation of audio-visual media: acting, graphics, sound, costuming, etc. You may show brief clips/images, but the presentation should be dominated by your evaluation of the text based on established and appropriate criteria.
+No voiceover for a PowerPoint is required, and Spark pages are also welcome.
 You should also prepare a handout.
 A grading rubric will be distributed.